 A great example of this partnership occurred in 1932 when the University decided to build the Reflection Pond outside Winthrop Hall.
 When workers went on strike just days before an important international benefactor was due to arrive, the University was left with a half-finished pond.
 The next day the administration came to work to discover students digging the pond themselves as a gesture of goodwill to the University.

-In 2015 the Guild continues to represent the students of The University of Western Australia at all levels of the University, while providing support services and an engaging campus culture of events, clubs and volunteering.
+Today the Guild continues to represent the students of The University of Western Australia at all levels of the University, while providing support services and an engaging campus culture of events, clubs and volunteering.